NEWS RELEASE

 2025.03.12

-The winners of Mitsubishi Jisho Design In-house Award 2024 have been announced!
+Mitsubishi Jisho Design In-House Award 2024 Winners Announced!

 Recognizing a wide range of services that meet the needs of modern society from a variety of perspectives

-Mitsubishi Jisho Design Inc. (Headquarters: Chiyoda-ku, Tokyo; President and CEO: Junichi Tanisawa) has selected the winners of the "In-house Awards 2024."
-This award is an awards system for outstanding projects that further improve planning, design and technical capabilities and contribute to the company's brand, and this is the 24th time it has been held since the company was founded in 2001.
+Mitsubishi Jisho Design Inc. (Headquarters: Chiyoda-ku, Tokyo; President and CEO: Junichi Tanisawa) has selected the winners of its "Internal Award 2024."
+This award, held for the 24th time since the company was founded in 2001, recognizes outstanding projects that further improve planning, design, and technical capabilities and contribute to the company's brand.

-In addition to the internal judges, the "In-house Awards 2024" welcomed external judges, including Yoshiharu Tsukamoto (Atelier Bow-Wow, Professor at Tokyo University of Science) and Takashi Kurabuchi (Professor at Tokyo University of Science and Vice President at the same university), and awarded eight Work Awards (including one Grand Work Award, one Excellence Award/President's Award, two Excellence Awards, and one Special Award), three Environmental/Technical Awards (including one Best Environmental/Technical Award and one Special Award), and a wide range of services unique to our company in eight categories.
+In addition to the internal judges, the "In-house Awards 2024" welcomed external judges Yoshiharu Tsukamoto (Atelier Bow-Wow, Professor Institute of Science Tokyo) and Takashi Kurabuchi (Professor Tokyo University of Science and Vice President at the same university) and awarded eight work awards (including one Grand Prize, one Excellence Prize and President's Prize, two Excellence Prizes, and one Special Award), three Environmental/Technical Awards (including one Best Environmental/Technical Award and one Special Award), and a wide range of services unique to our company in eight categories.

 [Purpose of each award]